arindameconomics/MBA-Finance-Final-Year-Project/Arindam_Chatterjee_MBA_Final_Year_Project.md

 Author: Arindam Chatterjee

-Abstract TThis paper is an attempt to examine the empirical evidence of International Fisher Effect (IFE) between India and its two other major trading partners, China and USA.
+Abstract This paper is an attempt to examine the empirical evidence of International Fisher Effect (IFE) between India and its two other major trading partners, China and USA.
 Interest Rate Differentials are used in IFE to explain why exchange rates change over time.
 Here Regression